 Firefighters respond to Main Street fire; 2OYS has extensively covered the property owner

-The fire took place at Maxima Industries, an adult day center for people with developmental delays.
+The fire happened at Maxima Industries, an adult day center for people with developmental delays.
 Temple said Maxima Industries differs from the Harmony Center, where Temple is the CEO.

 "This is a day program, Harmony Center is a facility where we house people.
 This facility is where people come to day activities services," Temple said.

-2OYS previously reported on multiple properties owned by Temple, including a blind man living in a home without running water on East Boulevard While responding to Tuesday's fire, WBRZ asked Temple for an update on those properties.
+WBRZ previously reported on multiple properties owned by Temple, including a dilapidated home where a blind man was living without running water on East Boulevard.
+While responding to Tuesday's fire, WBRZ asked Temple for an update on those properties.

 The Baton Rouge Fire Department said the building on Main Street was occupied when the fire started.